 We can accept applications from applicants who have qualified outside of the UK via our international route to registration.
-This group includes applicants from the European Economic Area (EEA) exercising mutual recognition rights.
-We look at each application individually so that we can decide whether the combination of an applicant's education, training and experience means that they meet our standards for safe and effective practice.
+This group includes applicants exercising European Community (EC) mutual recognition rights.1 We look at each application individually so that we can decide whether the combination of an applicant's education, training and experience means that they meet our standards for safe and effective practice.